appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-google-sheets.md

   </dd>
 </dl>

-Click **Save and Authorize** to confirm your choice and be taken to Google for authorization and selecting your spreadsheets.
+Click **Save and Authorize** to confirm your choice.
+You'll be taken to Google where you can authorize your account and select your sheets.

 ## Query Google Sheets